Cyteon/catos/README.md

 # CatOS
-A small kernel AMD64 kernel written in Rust.
+A small AMD64 kernel written in Rust.

 > [!NOTE]
 > This project is based off of https://os.phil-opp.com/, and as such, some aspects of the projects will be similar to it.